New Idea Generation: Identify low expectation stocks

 Before investing in a company, we conduct our version of “detective work” focused on management’s credibility and ability to execute.
 We use historical, archived conference calls to gain a perspective, rather than only getting the current “story” from the Investor Relations Department or meeting management for the first time.
 Management execution is especially important in small-cap stocks in our opinion, accounting for up to 80% of their success.

 We look to uncover assets trading below our perception of their intrinsic value, based on potential catalysts that we expect to develop.
 Balance sheet strength, cash flow and sustainable revenue growth are also key ingredients to identifying a Winslow stock.

 By eliminating the potential manipulation of earnings, the Price-to-Sales metric has been a very successful tool for assessing a company’s valuation.
 We review Price-to-Sales along with other metrics and view them relative to a company’s own history as well as relative to its peers.
 Through our valuation work, we are able to purchase companies at prices with an imbedded margin of safety.

 Portfolio Construction & Risk Controls: Build a diversified portfolio using an incremental approach

 Both equity strategies are diversified by sector exposure, yet remain concentrated enough to maximize the potential for outperformance.
-The All-Cap strategy invests in 50-60 holdings, with a 5% maximum individual stock weighting for risk control.
-The Small-Cap strategy invests in 30-40 holdings with a 7% maximum individual stock weighting limit.
-While some All-Cap managers merely have the ability to invest across the market capitalization spectrum, our clients benefit by having a minimum of 20% and a maximum of 60% in each market capitalization category at all times.
+The All-Cap strategy invests in 50-60 holdings, with a targeted 5% maximum individual stock weighting for risk control.
+The Small-Cap strategy invests in 25-40 holdings with a targeted 7% maximum individual stock weighting limit.
+While some All-Cap managers invest across the market capitalization spectrum, our clients benefit by having a minimum of 10% and a maximum of 60% in each market capitalization category at all times (small, mid and large).

 Sell Discipline: Sell when expectations are high or investment story has changed